winnieftw/Weather-App/README.md

 ### Search Results(POST)
 - app.post("/weather",...)
 - Displays a card regarding the weather information of the city.
-- Returns infomration regarding the high temperature, low temperature, description about the conditions, wind speeds, and more.
+- Returns information regarding the high temperature, low temperature, description about the conditions, wind speeds, and more.

 ### History/Favorites(GET)